antarctica/lantern/docs/architecture.md

 ## Outputs

 Outputs create different parts of a [Site](#sites), such as Item pages, general resources such as CSS files and monitoring / API discovery endpoints.
+Outputs also create [Checks](/docs/monitoring.md#site-checks) for their content.

 See the [Outputs](/docs/outputs.md) docs for more information.